ignite/cli/docs/docs/07-cli.md

 **Synopsis**

-The protoc command.
-You don't need to setup the global protoc include folder with -I, it's automatically handled
+The `protoc` command.
+You don't need to set up the global `protoc` include folder with -I, it's automatically handled

 ```
 ignite tools protoc [--] [...] [flags]